RetroDECK/ES-DE/USERGUIDE.md

 General sound settings.

-**System volume**
+**System volume** _(Unix and Windows only)_

 As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.
+Note that the volume change is applied only after leaving the sound settings menu.

+**Navigation sounds volume**

+Sets the volume for the navigation sounds.

+**Video player volume**

+Sets the volume for the video player.
+This applies to both the gamelist views and the video screensaver.

 **Play audio for video files in gamelist views**